macasrenata/MacasRenata/README.md

 I contribute to social projects: EducaTRansforma, Django Girls, Rails Girls, Mais 1 Code and here on GIthub in Open Source projects.

-I love solving problems using codes, dialogs and a wonderful interface where the product can be scalable, get the best performance and an excellent user experience.

-Interdisciplinarity is a path of no return!

 That's about it.

 Welcome!